ibexa/documentation-developer/docs/release_notes/ez_platform_v1.9.0.md

 ### eZ Platform Enterprise Edition - Studio

--   It is now possible to configure Landing Page blocks used by the Landing Page editor in a simpler way.
+-   it's now possible to configure Landing Page blocks used by the Landing Page editor in a simpler way.
 The configuration is done in a YAML file (see <https://issues.ibexa.co/browse/EZEE-1421>)
 -   *..lots of other bug fixes and smaller improvements..*

 ### eZ Platform Enterprise Edition - Studio Demo